khushboo56/RISC-V_Simulator/phase3/README.md

  5. Write back: It will make the necessary changes in the register file, PC and call for next instruction as PC will be updated after this step.

- Team members:

- Chavda jayrajsinh : 2021CSB1078

- Khushboo gupta : 2021CSB1105

- Nikhil garg : 2021CSB1114

- Priyanshu kumar : 2021CSB1125

  Phase-II  Pipelined Execution.

- We have to give the following command in terminal to run our code: g++ main.cpp alu_unit.cpp control_unit.cpp dec2bin.cpp global_variables.cpp immediate.cpp memory_read_write_funcs.cpp myRISCVSim.cpp registerfile.cpp -o output.out
+We have to give the following command in terminal to run our code: g++ main.cpp alu_unit.cpp BTB_operations.cpp  control_unit.cpp forwarding_unit.cpp dec2bin.cpp global_variables.cpp immediate.cpp memory_read_write_funcs.cpp myRISCVSim.cpp registerfile.cpp -o output.out

  Then we should give the following command after the above command:
  ./output.out <filename.mc>